JuliaDynamics/DynamicalSystems.jl/docs/src/nlts.md

 # Nonlinear Timeseries Analysis
 ## Attractor Reconstruction
-A timeseries can be used to gain information about the dynamics of the entire phase-space, by reconstructing a phase-spaced from the timeseries.
+A timeseries can be used to gain information about the dynamics of the entire phase-space, by reconstructing a phase-space from the timeseries.
 One method that can do this is what is known as [delay coordinates embedding](https://en.wikipedia.org/wiki/Takens%27_theorem).

 In `DynamicalSystems.jl` this is done through the `reconstruct` interface: